 A regular trim will keep the hair on your cheeks and chin in line with the length of your mustache.

 7. Oh No!
 Now The Mustache Isn’t Growing Evenly

 Hair is a part of our body and just simply doesn’t always act how we want.

-Instead it goes off and does whatever it wants (i.e. like growing really long on freckles/moles for some reason).
+Instead, it goes off and does whatever it wants (i.e., like growing long on freckles/moles for some reason).

-Just like we covered above, beards and mustaches may grow in at different rates.
-But also the very hairs along your mustache may also grow in at different rates as well too!
+Just like we covered above, beards and mustaches may grow at different rates.
+But also, the very hairs along your mustache may grow in at different rates as well too!

 What is a man to do?

 Either one of two options:

 Get yourself a beard trimmer where you can set the length to your preference and trim your mustache, or simply have the barber clean up the lines the next time you get your hair cut (better choice).

 While this will help to get the hairs all at the same length, it will also reduce the appearance of any visible patches on your mustache.